Monday, 29 December 2025

 Part of the “Mon banc dominical” Series

-Each post shares a quiet bench somewhere in the Loire — a small reminder that peace is often found where you simply stop to notice it.
+Each Sunday, we share a quiet bench somewhere in the Loire — a small reminder that peace is often found where you simply stop to notice it.

 Explore more moments from the Loire